~ Current Schedule ~

 Difficulty: Outing difficulty ratings are shown as "Easy," "Moderate," "Difficult", or a hybrid.
 These are subjective ratings, and even an "Easy" outing will require attendees to be fit and aware of their physical limitations.
 More details about difficulty are typically shown in the outing description.
 Distance and elevation gain shown are generally derived from GPS readings, which are approximate.
 More info about ratings.

-Lead an outing: If you would like to volunteer to lead an outing, please contact the Outings Coordinator.
+Lead an outing: If you would like to volunteer to lead an outing, please contact the Outings Co-Coordinator.
 Here's a more detailed information guide.
 The earlier you respond, the more time your fellow Canes will have to plan to attend your outing.

 Air quality: Wild fires in Canada and the western US can cause hazy skies and may also affect ground-level air quality.
 Check regional air quality for today.
 More info on haze and air quality and other useful info.